Severe Right Side Pain Under Ribs and in the Back and Abdomen

 - Magnetic Resonance Imaging (MRI).
 As mentioned above, this is used by doctors to have a more in-depth vision of the extent of the injury or condition.
-Harnessing this method would allow physicians to make a much more accurate diagnosis if they cannot clearly perceive it using X-Rays or CT Scans.
+An MRI allows doctors to see soft body tissues that X-rays cannot.

 Are You Facing Pain Under Ribs?

 Treatment will depend on the underlying condition.
 Some of the most common treatments include:

 - Medication.
 Drugs offered for rib pain can be pain killers or something to help treat the underlying illness, if applicable.
 Pain killers are often prescribed for trauma cases where the ribs are cracked, bruised, or fractured.